Transport through quantum spin Hall insulator/metal junctions in graphene ribbons: Transport in a ballistic junction

 Our numerical results for mesoscopic transport are obtained using the recursive Green's function technique~\cite{Datta1997}.
-A double-sweep generalization~\cite{Metalidis2005} gives us access to the local charge density in real space.
-This allows for a direct visualization of the shape of the edge states and their propagation across the potential step, as depicted in Fig.~\ref{Fig:chargedensity} for different ribbon terminations and energies below the bulk spin-orbit gap.
+This technique is suitable for the computation of quasiparticle transport through systems that are described with a tight-binding Hamiltonian and composed typically of a central part of finite dimensions (where all the scattering happens) joined to two semi-infinite leads.
+To calculate the scattering matrix of the system, one computes by recursive decimation of the central region the Green's functions that describe the propagation between leads.
+The contact self-energy coming from the leads, that must be added to the central system sites connected to the leads, is moreover computed by solving an equivalent generalized eigenvalue problem numerically.
+An extension of the method using double-sweep decimation \cite{Metalidis2005} gives us also access to the local charge density in real space.
+This allows for a direct visualization of the shape of the edge states and their propagation across the potential step, as depicted in Fig.~\ref{Fig:chargedensity} for different ribbon terminations and energies below the bulk effective gap.
 The charge density is shown in arbitrary units, with black representing the absence of charge, and white its maximum value.
 Since spin-up and spin-down are decoupled in our problem, they can be analyzed independently and their contribution summed up at the end.
 In Fig.~\ref{Fig:chargedensity} only the spin current incoming from the upper boundary is considered.
 A similar contribution (mirror symmetric with respect to the ribbon axes) coming in from the lower boundary with the opposite spin is not shown.
 In all ribbons, the incoming topological edge state in the left region propagates towards the junction and then spreads out into multiple channels available in the bulk of the metallic region.
 There is no sign of a backscattered edge state at the lower boundary on the QSH insulator side.
 It is interesting to note that the width of the topological edge state clearly depends on the crystallographic orientation of the ribbon: it is energy-independent for an armchair ribbon while it strongly depends on energy for the zigzag and intermediate one.
-This behavior will have consequences in the presence of disorder, as analyzed in Section~\ref{Sec:Disorder}.
+This behavior is analytically confirmed in the next Section and will have consequences in the presence of disorder, as analyzed in Section~\ref{Sec:Disorder}.